 He didn’t have any expectations; in fact, he didn’t know what to feel.
 It seemed like ages since he’d been in Tehran, and there, knee-deep in the quotidian pandemonium of its leafy, soot-stained streets, he felt as if only those mountains, ever looming in the distance, were familiar.
 Hell, he thought when he was offered a solo exhibition in the capital, I don’t even have a passport.
 Things were arranged, though, and not only did he receive a gold-imprinted burgundy document allowing him to travel to all but Occupied Palestine, but was also met by an unlikely reception.
 Maybe it was something in the air, the smell of change, of better things to come; it was, after all, the Khatami era.
 Regardless, they loved him there.
 New York City had become ‘home’, but he wasn’t one to forget his roots.
 He knew he’d come from those mountains, those stony monoliths whose traces streaked through his bones.
 By their foothills, he had seen the stars for the first time; and though he was always on the move, they followed his every footstep.
 The stars, he felt, didn’t look the same anywhere else, though they weren’t any different.
 To see them, he knew he’d always have to return to Tehran, to Damavand, to Iran.

-Isn’t it funny? he thought, fidgeting with a cigarette he was trying to light against the wind one cold morning; you don’t realise how much you love a place until you leave it.
+Isn’t it funny? he thought, fidgeting with a cigarette he was trying to light against the wind one cold morning, You don’t realise how much you love a place until you leave it.
 Walking on the dirty boulevard, he felt like Johnny.
-He saw those horses with their big, black eyes, coming in in all directions, in all imaginable colours.
-The ashen skyscrapers before him gave way to the mountains – his mountains – and all around him, voices whirled in Old Persian and Sanskrit, hailing daevas and damning them at once, singing the hymns of the Gathas.
+He saw those horses with their big black eyes, coming in in all directions, in all imaginable colours.
+The ashen skyscrapers before him gave way to the mountains – his mountains – and all around him, voices whirled in Sanskrit and Avestan, hailing daevas and damning them at once, singing the hymns of the Gathas.
 There, buffeted by the wind in bleak Manhattan, he felt as if he were riding with the nomads of Sangsar, with the ancient Indo-Iranians themselves in Aryanam Vaejah.
 They were atop the very steeds, which, chained to the chariot, enabled them to conquer and give their name to Iran.
 But why such urgency?
 What were they after, and wherefore were they tugging at their bowstrings?
-Ah, he realised, dropping his half-burnt cigarette in awe by the curb: the hunt!
+Ah!
+In awe, he dropped his half-burnt cigarette by the curb.
+The hunt!

-He was running back to his apartment, but couldn’t feel his legs; it wasn’t they that were carrying him, but some supernatural force that swept him away with the fervour of a dream gone wrong.
+He was running back to his apartment, but couldn’t feel his legs; it wasn’t them that were carrying him, but some supernatural force that swept him away with the fervour of a dream gone wrong.
 He could only see a thousand horses, the white peaks of the Alborz Mountains, and glowing apertures in the sky.
-He arrived home in a lather, and instinctively made for his studio.
-Frenzied, he knocked aside the cans of paint on the racks onto the mottled floor; no, not that one, he whispered beneath his breath in frustration.
+He arrived home in a lather and instinctively made for his studio.
+Frenzied, he knocked aside the cans of paint on the racks onto the mottled floor.
+‘No, not that one’, he whispered beneath his breath in frustration.
 He had only one colour in mind: red.
 But it wasn’t just any shade of red that would do, that would capture that euphoria and hallowed madness.
-He had seen it in the wanderings of his mind; the red of the lover’s rose, he thought, of pomegranates, of houses of baked clay … He had only one wish, then, during a moment not when sons forget their mothers, as is said, but when lovers lose sight of the stars: to drown himself in the deepest red, to paint a thousand horses, to drink the Magian draught and sink his teeth in the daughter of the vine …
+He had seen it in the wanderings of his mind.
+The red of the lover’s rose, he thought, of pomegranates, of houses of baked clay … He had only one wish, then, during a moment not when sons forget their mothers, as is said, but when lovers lose sight of the stars: to drown himself in the deepest red, to paint a thousand horses, to drink the Magian draught and sink his teeth in the daughter of the vine …